 Intern Scholars are currently needed to support the following issues areas and activities:

-Please click here to learn more about the OI’s current research and advocacy activities.
+Please click here to learn more about the Oakland Institute’s current research and advocacy activities.

 Intern Scholars should have superior written and oral communication skills in English (good knowledge of Arabic, Spanish, Portuguese, and French is a plus), excellent analytical ability, and library and Internet research capabilities.
 They should be able to work reliably and responsibly as part of a team or individually.
 Applicants from any department or graduate program will be considered, although backgrounds in social science and economics are preferred.
 Undergraduates should have attained at least junior status in college and have a minimum of 12 months of combined work/volunteer experience (including summer work).
 Applicants who are not students must have two years of work experience, 1 year of which should have required the regular use of analytical and writing skills.